kevin11h/Questions-for-Blockchain/README.md

 ## How much marketing affects traffic for blockchain companies to be noticed?

-## What's the approach to improve the idnividual's wallet management experience.
+## What's the approach to improve the individual's wallet management experience.
 Managing private is a big headache and doesn't make any sense and already out bounce the potential huge benefits of being decentralized.